SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 PURPOSE

 Defines evidence-time snapshot semantics.
-Not an observability system.
+Not observability, analytics, or enforcement.

 REF